-Seaweed is getting a lot of popularity for a number of reasons.
-It is both versatile and nutritious.
-There are many different types of seaweed including:
+Seaweed is gaining popularity for a number of reasons, including that it is both versatile and nutritious.
+There are many different types of seaweed, including:

 Wakame